In this Article

 The rose garden contains some 20,000 shrubs of 300 different rose varieties.
 They flower from late June to October; In July, the garden is at its best.
 Every rose variety has a nameplate.
 The rose cultivars that you will find in the Westbroekpark can inspire you to plant roses in your garden yourself.

-The rose garden shows five categories of roses:
+The rosary includes five categories of roses:

 - shrub roses